What is Ethereum Staking?

 - • Receive liquid staking tokens (e.g., stETH)

-- • Use tokens in DeFi while earning staking rewards
+- • Use tokens in DeFi integration

 Popular Protocols